Who We Are

 Operations & Office Manager, Choluteca, Honduras

 Manuel is the Operations and Office Manager for Honduras Ministries and has started several youth groups in the different communities where we serve.
-He graduated from Abundant Life Christian School, studied Human Resources Management at UTH Florida University, and now decided to pause his career in Computer Science at UNICAH (Universidad Católica de Honduras) to continue studying and finish his Pastoral Theology at Río Grande Bible College, Edinburg, TX.
+He is the pastor of Iglesia Cristiana Gracia de Dios in Choluteca.
+He graduated from Abundant Life Christian School, studied Human Resources Management at UTH Florida University, and now decided to pause his career in Computer Science at UNICAH (Universidad Católica de Honduras).
+He is currently studying Pastoral Theology at RGBC (Rio Grande Bible College), Edinburg, TX, and a Master in Management & Finance at UTH Florida University.
 Manuel is from Honduras and he currently lives in Choluteca.
+He and his wife Lea have been married since June, 2021.

 Dr. David Parish